 A.1.
 The concept and its historical perspective

 The application of the vocational maturity construct in adults leads us to the concept of career adaptability, with this concept essentially being the definition of the attitude and information needed for us to quickly deal with changes in our working lives and working conditions.
-This idea of necessity is coined as part of the framework of “Career Pattern Study” (CPS, Jordaan & Heyde, 1979; Super & Bachrach, 1957; Super & Overstreet, 1960), which took the form of a longitudinal project looking to study processes of career development.. .
+This idea of necessity is coined as part of the framework of “Career Pattern Study” (CPS, Jordaan & Heyde, 1979; Super & Bachrach, 1957; Super & Overstreet, 1960), which took the form of a longitudinal project looking to study processes of career development.
 The employment market is in a constant state of alteration, throwing down new and unpredictable hurdles for workers.
 However the majority of these hurdles are nothing to do with age, making it all the more important to build and develop another approach that takes into account the psychological factors involved in career development, without constantly resorting to the connotations of the term ‘maturity’.
 It is from this backdrop that the concept of career adaptability, “attitudes and information needed for readiness to cope with changing work and working conditions” (Super, Thompson & Lindeman, 1988, p.5), emerges.
 In brief, the concept of adaptability, or adaptation process, emphasises an individual’s competencies and attitudes, , and the origin of this emphasis is in the definition of the sub-stages of the growth phase (from approximately 4 to 13 years old), which includes four major developmentalist tasks: 1) worrying about the future 2) having control over one’s own life 3) having belief in a capacity to succeed and in the acquisition of work habits and 4) competent work attitudes (Super, Savickas & Super, 1996).
 The first four dimensions of career adaptability – concern, control, conviction and competence – were subsequently refined, with conviction being substituted for curiosity and competence for confidence (Savickas, 2005).
 From this concept we can trace the model of adaptability, encompassing five dimensions: two of which are attitudinal (planning and exploration), two cognitive (information and the taking of decisions) and finally one covering the conative dimension – reality orientation (Super, Thompson & Lindeman, 1988).